2i2c-org/infrastructure/docs/howto/customize/custom-image.md

 ## Configuring your hub to use the custom image

-`hubs.yaml` can contain arbitry `zero to jupyterhub on kubernetes` config, so we can use that to set the image name & tag.
+Hub config under `config/hubs` can contain arbitry `zero to jupyterhub on kubernetes` config, so we can use that to set the image name & tag.
 Here is some example config, with only the useful bits.

 ```yaml